Synthetixio/synthetix-docs/content/incentives.md

 Source: [`Staking Rewards` (via `Unipool`)](https://github.com/Synthetixio/synthetix/blob/5bde3ac2c4fa6b81819ae427c89d71024ddd6dcc/contracts/StakingRewards.sol)

-> Note: this deployment was based of a PR ([#523](https://github.com/Synthetixio/synthetix/pull/523)) in @Synthetixio/synthetix to do a minor change to the `Unipool` contract to make it re-usable.
+> Note: this deployment was based off a PR ([#523](https://github.com/Synthetixio/synthetix/pull/523)) in @Synthetixio/synthetix to do a minor change to the `Unipool` contract to make it re-usable.

-Aim: This trial aims to test demand for sXAU (synthetic gold).
+Aim: This trial aimed to test demand for sXAU (synthetic gold) and trial Uniswap v2, which was recently released.

 ### SNX/USDC liquidity on Balancer (trial)